pietrodileo/iris_io_utility/README.md

 ## ✨ Features

-- **Dual Connection Methods**
-  - Native Node.js SDK connection (built-in, no drivers required)
-  - ODBC connection (requires InterSystems IRIS drivers, offers better performance)

 - **Smart Data Import and Export**
+  - Use ODBC connection to connect (requires InterSystems IRIS drivers)
   - Automatic data type inference from file content
   - Converts inferred types to IRIS SQL-compliant data types
   - You can choose to create a new table automatically while importing data or to append or replace data in an existing table